 The fourth step in developing an operational definition worksheet during the measure phase is to state the decision criteria.
 The decision criteria represent the conclusion of the test.
 Does the problem exist?
 Is the item correct?
 Whenever a visual check is used, a clear definition of ‘Acceptable’ versus ‘Unacceptable’ is essential.
 Physical examples or photographs for the acceptable and unacceptable, together with written support, are the best definitions.

 The fifth step in developing an operational definition worksheet is to document the operational definition.
 It is important that the operational definition is documented and standardized in the measure phase.
 Definitions should be included in training materials and job procedure sheets.
 The results of steps 1 through 4 should be included in one document.
 The operational definition and the appropriate standards should be kept at the work station.

 6) Test the operational definition

 The sixth step in developing an operational definition worksheet is testing the operational definition.
 It is essential to test the operational definition before implementation during the measure phase.
 Input from those that are actually going to complete the tests is particularly important.
 The operational definition should make the task clear and easy to perform.
 The best way to test an operational definition is to ask different people to complete the test on several items by following the operational definition.
 We can watch how they perform the test.

 When looking at how they took the measurements in the measure phase, one has to ask the following questions:

-- Are the results consistent?
+- Secondly, are the results consistent?

-- Are the results correct?
+- Finally, are the results correct?